Sign in

 Question

-Matthew Clark of Piper Sandler Companies requested the weighted average cost of incremental deposits and the spot rate at the end of June.
-He also asked if temporary deposit inflows were concentrated in non-interest-bearing accounts, sought an update on the Southern California initiative's footings, and inquired about the M&A environment.
+Asked for the cost of incremental deposits and the spot rate at quarter-end, the sustainability of non-interest-bearing balances, an update on the Southern California expansion's footings, and the current M&A environment and strategy.

 Answer